Phi Ta Khon Festival - When The Dead Come Back To Life

 ₹ 11,000 onwards View Packages

-The Story of Phi Ta Khon Festival, or more commonly known as the Ghost Festival of Thailand dates back to a long time ago.
+The Story of Phi Ta Khon Festival, more commonly known as the Ghost Festival of Thailand, dates back to a long time ago.
 It is said Prince Vessantara (Buddha in his past life) went on a long journey.
 It was a journey so long that most of his followers believed he was dead.
-Surprisingly, one day, he returned, alive and in good health.
+Surprisingly, one day, he returned alive and in good health.
 His followers rejoiced, and the celebrations that followed were so strident that it resulted in the awakening of the dead.

 Since then, the celebrations have continued.
 After much evolution, the festival of Phi Ta Khon has become one of the most fun celebrations to be part of in Thailand, the land of smiles, and a more significant part of Bun Pawet, a Buddhist merit-making festival.